 At 02.46 and 03.00 hrs the surfaced U-156 fired two torpedos from her bow tubes at the 6452 tons Texaco owned American tanker ss.
 Arkansas berthed at Eagle Pier.
 Both torpedoes missed their target which Hartenstein noted in his log as “inexplicable”. (note: a study of the firingreports of U-156 reveals the miss of the first torpedo was caused by a miscalculation in the firing solution, causing the torpedo to run up on the beach).

 A third torpedo was then fired at 03.13 hrs from one of the stern tubes.
 Although Hartenstein initially assessed this one as a miss also, believing it had exploded on the beach, it did hit the the Arkansas at her starboardside causing a hole just ahead of midships.
 Because the Arkansas didn’t carry oil, the hit only caused a small fire and she stayed afloat.
 After firing the third torpedo the U-156 broke off the attack due to an aircraft alarm and left the area in a northerly direction heading for the Island of Martinique.
+With approval from German Naval Command Gunnery officer Von dem Borne was handed over to the French (Vichy) Navy at Fort de France, Martinique on February 21, 1942. (note: The U.S. government soon after got wind of this transfer through observers, and a firm warning was issued by the U.S. government tot the French Vichy government not to aid or harbor any Axis warships.
+According to several newspapers the U.S. had actually been on the verge of seizing Martinique because of this incident).
 U-156 returned to Lorient on March 17, 1942.

 (source: Dutch National Archive)